General Enquiries on Casino Exclusion

 Problem gambling is an addiction that could lead to serious problems for both the gamblers and their families.
 It is important to recognise the risks.
 If you or your family members require extra help to refrain from entering the casinos, you should apply

-4. WHAT IS THE MINIMUM PERIOD FOR CASINO EXCLUSION ORDERS?
+3. WHAT IS THE MINIMUM PERIOD FOR CASINO EXCLUSION ORDERS

 For Self-Exclusion and Family Exclusion, the minimum period is one year.
 Application for termination may only be made after the minimum period, in person at the NCPG.

-For automatic exclusion by law, the exclusion will cease automatically if you are discharged from bankruptcy or Government financial aid.
+For Exclusion by Law, the exclusion will cease automatically if you are discharged from bankruptcy or Government financial aid.

 Please note that the Council will need time to ensure that the casinos and all relevant authorities are notified of your discharge.
 Until the casino operator is so notified (which may take about a month), it may still refuse your entry into the casino.